very-amused/cs302-final/README.md

 December 5th from 2pm-4pm
 Charles, Larry, and Keith were present.
 We discussed what final touches needed to be added to our game and split up to work.
-Charlie would start on the collision detection while Larry works on moving the starting positions of the hole and ball.
-Keith would work on making the ball movement more realistic, which is what he has been tasked with this entire time and still hasnt done.

-# How to run/compile
-1. clone repo into Visual Studio
-2. SFML Must be downloaded and linked to the project Properties->C/C++->General-> add sfml include to additional include directories Properties->Linker->Generl-> add sfml lib to additional library directories
-3. run the program